 In automotive systems such as for example lane-assist or automatic brake systems, safety obviously plays a crucial role, as a defect in these programs can be fatal.
 Due to the increase in connectivity platforms in modern vehicles, however, the importance of security is increasing rapidly.

 The famous Jeep case has shown, that exactly these platforms can serve as entry points for hackers to gain control over the entire vehicle.
 It goes without saying that this needs to be prevented at all costs.
 This is where ISO 21434 comes into play.

 ISO 21434 is not the first standard, that recommends fuzzing.
 The list above shows some of the recently published standards that recommend feedback-based fuzzing and DevSecOps to improve software security.
-The reason for this popularity of fuzz-testing among vehicle manufacturers and OEMs is that it perfectly fits their demands:
+The reason for the popularity of fuzz testing among vehicle manufacturers and OEMs is that it perfectly fits their demands:

 Due to its wide field of application, feedback-based fuzzing can be implemented at different steps of the software development lifecycle, making it the most attractive solution for vehicle manufacturers and OEMs.